vazome/price-grabber/README.md

 # price-grabber
 This is a fun project originating from a bet I made with a friend.
 With this tool you can check price of goods on variety of online grocers.

+Technically it can be used for general webscrapping and data collection, but the main purpose for is monitoring of Red Bull prices.

 ## Prerequisites
 - Python 3
   - Script prompts user to check and install the following pip3 packages: